-The COUNTIFS function returns the count of the cells that meet a single or multiple criteria in the same or different ranges in both Excel & Google Sheet.
+In this lesson we will learn the usage of COUNTIFS function in Google Sheet.
+The COUNTIFS function returns the count of the cells that meet a single or multiple criteria in the same or different ranges.

 The criteria used in COUNTIFS function can be based on dates, numbers, text, and other conditions.
 Logical operators (>,<,<>,=) and wildcards (*,?) for partial matching are supported by COUNTIFS function.

 Here is the difference between COUNTIF and COUNTIFS –

 COUNTIF is designed for counting cells with a single condition in one range, whereas COUNTIFS can evaluate different conditions in the same or different ranges.